 While the “string-tied” style would remain popular and in use until the 1800’s, the early 1700’s saw the introduction of ornate gold- and silver-linked chains attached to small, glass “sleeve buttons.”
 In the mid 1700’s, the gold chain remained, but glass buttons gave way to decorative buttons made of jewels, usually diamonds.
 The “cuff link” became an integral part of a man’s wardrobe.

 The Count of Monte Cristo

-Legend says that the modern cuff link was born (or at least achieved popularity) in the pages of Alexander Dumas’ The Count of Monte Cristo.
+Legend says that the modern cuff link was born in the pages of Alexander Dumas’ The Count of Monte Cristo.
 A character in the book sported enormous diamonds on his shirt cuffs that sparked great envy in everyone who looked on it.

 Not long after that book was published, tailors recognized just how important the accent could be to a “proper gentleman’s” clothing.